mamadmr/BP_project/README.md

 ### search_persons
-this file contains a class, named SearchPerson  you can search for persons in a different ways with name or age or evern gender
+this file contains a class, named SearchPerson  you can search for persons in a different ways with name or age or even gender

 ### search_date
 this file contains a class, named SearchDate your can search for different date with different methods